What is Tulsa Remote?

-No, you are not eligible to apply if you recently moved to Tulsa.
+No, you are not eligible to apply if you recently moved to Oklahoma.
 Tulsa Remote is intended for individuals who reside outside of Oklahoma at the time of application.

 I work remotely for an Oklahoma-based company.
 Do I still qualify?

 No. Tulsa Remote is intended for individuals who work remotely for an organization that is not based in Oklahoma.

 Are there any age restrictions to apply for the Tulsa Remote program?

 Individuals must be at least 18 years of age to apply.
 In 2019, Tulsa Remote participants’ ages ranged from 22 to 64.

 Can I apply if I’m not a US citizen?

 Individuals from outside the U.S. are eligible to apply, so long as they are permanent residents who possess a green card.
 Tulsa Remote is not able to aid in the acquisition or approval of such credentials (work visas, etc.).